pablotoledom/ESP32-CAM-car-android-app/README.md

 ## Deployment 📦

-Method 1: You can download the APK file and install it directly on your device, download it from the "release" section.
+Method 1: You can download the APK file and install it directly on your device, download it from the [releases](https://github.com/pablotoledom/ESP32-CAM-car-android-app/releases) section.

 Method 2: Compile the executable using the Android Studio IDE, this method may be more useful for those who have knowledge of Android application programming or the Java language, you can also make changes or improvements to this application.